sgurungp/sgurungp.github.io/docs/_posts/2024-06-19-pchygiene.md

  - Use meta-installers that wrap the app in a package manager.

 The classic complaint with the Windows experience is that it degrades over time.
-It's not very surprising, when you consider all the ways that cruft can accumulate.
-I assert that cruft is the #1 reason why PCs degrade over time.
-You want PC hygiene?
+It's not very surprising, when you consider all the ways that cruft can accumulate. **Cruft is the #1 reason why PCs degrade over time.** You want PC hygiene?
 You need to solve for this.

- - **Recommendation**: remove every last bit of optional software that Microsoft throws at you before you do anything with your PC.
+ - **Recommendation**: remove every last bit of optional software that Microsoft throws at you, before you do anything with your PC.

  I get rid of the Candy Crush, Solitaire, Photos, Clock, XBox and all the other fluff.
 They're basically teaser apps that try to drive users to the Microsoft app store anyway, and